Influenza (Flu)

 Who needs to be protected?

-Everyone is vulnerable to the flu virus, and the best way to help prevent the flu is to get vaccinated.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older—with rare exceptions— receive their flu vaccine every year.
+Everyone is vulnerable to the flu virus, and the best way to help prevent severe illness from the flu is to get vaccinated.
+Flu vaccines are recommended for people 6 months and older, including pregnant women, by the Centers for Disease Control and Prevention (CDC) and leading medical societies.

 What vaccine options are available?

-Some types of flu vaccines are not recommended for older adults, pregnant women, or individuals who have certain health conditions, so check with a healthcare provider to choose the right option for you.
+Depending on your age and health status, you may be recommended to receive a particular type of flu vaccine.
+For example, certain types of flu vaccines are recommended for older adults, pregnant women, and individuals with certain health conditions, so talk with a healthcare provider to choose the right option for you.

 I’m feeling lousy.
 How do I figure out what I have?